ShaheenHossain/eagle-12.1/doc/reference/orm.rst

 ---------------------

-When using the :attr:`~eagle.models.Model._inherit` and :attr:`~eagle.models.Model._name` attributes together, Eagle ERP creates a new model using the existing one (provided via :attr:`~eagle.models.Model._inherit`) as a base.
+When using the :attr:`~eagle.models.Model._inherit` and :attr:`~eagle.models.Model._name` attributes together, Eagle creates a new model using the existing one (provided via :attr:`~eagle.models.Model._inherit`) as a base.
 The new model gets all the fields, methods and meta-information (defaults & al) from its base.